Hugh McIlvanney

 Hugh McIlvanney OBE (2 February 1934 – 24 January 2019) was a Scottish sports journalist who had long stints with the British Sunday newspapers The Observer (30 years until 1993) and then 23 years with The Sunday Times (1993–2016).
 After nearly six decades in the profession, he retired in March 2016 at the age of 82.

 Early life

 McIlvanney was born on 2 February 1934 in Kilmarnock, Ayrshire, Scotland, to William and Helen McIlvanney (née Montgomery).
+He had one sister and two brothers, including the novelist and crime fiction writer William McIlvanney.

 He was educated at Hillhead Primary school then James Hamilton Academy.
 He transferred across to Kilmarnock Academy for a session when his brother William started there.

 Journalism career

 McIlvanney left school to work as a reporter at The Kilmarnock Standard.
 He moved on to the Scottish Daily Express.
 In his mid-twenties, while he was working at The Scotsman, he was persuaded to write about sport.
 He joined The Observer in 1962 as an assistant sports editor and worked at the paper until 1993, interrupted when he took a news and features role in 1972–73 with the Daily Express, before joining The Sunday Times in 1993.
 His column on the back page of The Sunday Times sports section ran until 2016.

 His writing has been described as striving for perfection – with much attention paid to the detail.
 Any expression of joy for the writing he submitted was deferred until he had seen what had actually been printed.
 He was not shy in offering his analysis of sports stars.
 In 1974, immediately after The Rumble in the Jungle, he made an approach to Muhammad Ali and was granted a two-hour interview.
 In September 1980 he reported from Los Angeles on the professional fight where Johnny Owen was defeated and knocked unconscious.

 In The Football Men, he examined the life and careers of three great modern Scottish football managers – Matt Busby, Jock Stein and Bill Shankly for the BBC television programme Arena.
 This used BBC archive footage, and aired in 1997 as a three-part series.

 He retired at the age of 82, having said that the physical demands of the job had become too taxing.